sudosoph/docs/content/tutorials/developer-workflow/loading-your-setup-into-the-developer-pop.md

   * Click on the Operations tab.
   ![operations tab](/docs/images/screenshots/dev-pop/operations-tab.png)

   * Enter the git commands you see here inside the repository you cloned down in step #1.
-Replace "**www.site.com**" with your domain which is visible in the section.io portal. (**note** : it won't actually break anything if you leave it as "site").
+Replace "**www.site.com**" with your domain which is visible in the Section portal. (**note** : it won't actually break anything if you leave it as "site").
   ![domain name](/docs/images/screenshots/dev-pop/domain-name.png)

 ### 3) Push your configuration files to the Developer PoP